DannyBen/madness/README.md

 └── 2.
 Another file or folder
 ```

+Note that by default, directories will appear above files.
+If you wish to
+change this, set `sort_order: mixed` in your configuration file.

 ### Displaying Additional File Types

 If you wish the navigation and search features to also show other documents